Wavedoo/Basic-App-Test-Java/README.md

 # Basic-App-Test-Java

+So I've been using this as testing grounds for android dev, and I <i>should</i> update the readme, but I am hungry and want to eat.
+Maybe later if I remember or have time.

+# Old Readme
 Using Java and xml I made a basic app used to calculate how much a grade is worth overall based on its weight.

 ## The process